aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * [S.T.E.V.E. by CompRevTech](http://www.thingiverse.com/thing:2146430) - Designed by Adam around the same time Tech2C was designing the HyperCube.
 Ends up similar but with a few differences, such as direct drive and an AC bed.
 Two detailed YouTube series about its design and building.
 * [D-Bot by spauda01](http://www.thingiverse.com/thing:1001065) - A popular remix of the [C-Bot by cfeniak](http://www.thingiverse.com/thing:500041).
 Uses V-wheels on 2040 extrusion, has a very detailed assembly guide which is worth a look, the creators of both C-Bot and D-Bot participate in the D-Bot community on Reddit and Facebook.
 A good selection of remix parts is detailed on [AK Eric's 2017 Redux blog post](http://www.akeric.com/blog/?p=4266) and the [SpiffBot by spiffcow](https://www.thingiverse.com/thing:1629139).
-* [VORON](https://github.com/mzbotreprap/VORON) - Seen by many as the alternative to the HyperCube, default bed is 9" aluminium tooling plate with dual Z screws and an AC heater mat, many imperial parts so may be frustrating to build for those outside the USA, has a very detailed assembly guide, the creator participates in the Voron community on Reddit and GitHub.
+* [VORON](https://github.com/mzbotreprap/VORON) - Seen by many as the alternative to the HyperCube, default V1 and V1.5 bed is 9" aluminium tooling plate with dual Z screws and an AC heater mat, many imperial parts so may be frustrating to build for those outside the USA, has a very detailed assembly guide, the creator participates in the Voron community on Reddit and GitHub.
+The V2 changes the design to all linear guides with a fixed bed and raising XY gantry.
 * [FB2020 by AxMod](https://github.com/AxMod3DPrint/FB2020) - Based on several iterations of an older design called the [FuseBox by AlexY](http://www.thingiverse.com/thing:1047193), this frame has a horizontal X carriage and a diagonal cross-brace on the frame which reportedly improves print quality.
 AxMod has 20 of these printers going producing commercial quantities of printed parts, the design has been very reliable for him.
 * Even more on my [DIY Printers](https://github.com/superjamie/lazyweb/wiki/3D-Printing-DIY-Printers) page.